lebao3105/Commands-collection/README.md

 [![Crowdin](https://badges.crowdin.net/commands-collection/localized.svg)](https://crowdin.com/project/commands-collection)

-> If you are seeing this on GitHub, I have to remind this once more:
-> This GitHub repository is a mirror, which does not accept any pull requests other than ones from Crowdin (as I don't have any other free intergration slot) and maybe more.
+> If you're visiting Commands-Collection on Github: This repository is a mirror
+> and does not accept any pull requests other than ones from Crowdin
+> (as I don't have any other free intergration slot).

 A collection of system commands written in Free Pascal and (maybe) C.